 A: Along with computer connectivity, the best wireless keyboards can also connect to both Smart TVs and smartphones.
 Most are compatible with the more prominent TV brands around, and you can trust them to work with Android, Windows, and iOS devices.

-Smartphones - For smartphone connectivity, a Bluetooth wireless keyboard is ideal, as there is no USB port to connect the dongle to (unless you have an adapter that works).
-You can then project the screen onto your Smart TV and scroll through games, access documents and fall down endless YouTube rabbit holes with the same ease you can on your computer.
+Smartphones - For smartphone connectivity, a Bluetooth keyboard is ideal, as there is no USB port to connect the USB dongle to unless you have an adapter.
+You can then project the screen onto your Smart TV and scroll through games, access documents, and fall down the endless YouTube rabbit holes with the same ease you can on your computer.

 Q: How to know if batteries are weak and how to replace them?

-A: While the battery life is superb with all wireless keyboards, these batteries will not last forever.
-Knowing how to gauge when the battery is running low will save you losing connectivity in the middle of something important and will save a lot of stress.
+A: While the battery life is generally great on most wireless keyboards, the batteries still do not last forever.
+Knowing how to gauge when the battery is running low will save you from losing connectivity in the middle of something important and will save a lot of stress.
 If you start seeing lag or other issues, check the batteries before they are entirely depleted.

-If you experience intermittent connectivity or issues with key presses, this could be a sign your batteries are coming to the end of their life.
+If you experience intermittent connectivity or issues with keypresses, this could be a sign your batteries are coming to the end of their life.
 From here, you can either recharge them or change them, depending on the setup of your keyboard.
 Many options now come with a rechargeable battery.

-Some devices will tell you if the battery is low, such as on a Mac, with a note next to the device’s name saying Low Battery.
-Others though, boast a battery life indicator, allowing you to check the condition of the battery with ease and make prior arrangements to charge or replace the batteries when needed.
+Some devices will tell you if the battery is low, such as on a Mac, with a note next to the Apple Magic Keyboard name saying Low Battery.
+Others though, have a battery life indicator, allowing you to check the condition of the battery with ease and make prior arrangements to charge or replace the batteries when needed.

-As we mentioned, there are different batteries, but most keyboards run on AA or AAA batteries if they don't have a rechargeable option.
+Most keyboards run on AA or AAA batteries if they don't have a rechargeable option.
 Knowing which battery type your keyboard accepts ensures minimized downtime when you need to change them.
-If you have rechargeable batteries, you must ensure they sufficiently charged before using them.
+If you have rechargeable batteries, you must ensure they are sufficiently charged before using them.